Sriparno08/Openpedia/README.md

 Openpedia is waiting for your contribution!

-Here are some interesting ways to contribute to this project:
+The several interesting ways to contribute to this project include:

-- Adding a Resource
+- Adding resources
-- Improving the Documentation
+- Improving the documentation
-- Enhancing the Codebase
+- Enhancing the codebase
-- Upgrading the User Interface
+- Upgrading the user interface
-- Adding a Feature
+- Implementing features

 Please go through the [CONTRIBUTING](https://github.com/Sriparno08/Openpedia/blob/main/CONTRIBUTING.md) guide for details.